Trump administration in talks with Rwanda to take deportees from U.S.

 "We are working with other countries to say, 'We want to send you some of the most despicable human beings,'" he said while sitting alongside President Trump.
 Rubio added that the "further away from America, the better."

-The Rwanda arrangements were first reported by the Washington Post, which also cited work by an independent journalist who had uncovered the recent deportation from the U.S. of an Iraqi national to Rwanda.
+The Rwanda arrangements were first reported by the Washington Post, which also cited work by independent journalist Marisa Kabas, who had uncovered the recent deportation from the U.S. of an Iraqi national to Rwanda.

 A Rwandan official told CBS News that the Trump administration had indeed carried out that deportation, but did not share additional information about the man.
 The Rwandan official also told CBS News that Kigali had unique past experience with handling deportees, and cited a past deal with the United Kingdom.
 The U.K.'s deportation of asylum seekers in 2024 sparked legal and political controversy for the then conservative U.K. government.
 Immediately after taking office last year, British Prime Minister Keir Starmer said the policy was "dead and buried."